 A student who drops a course or withdraws from school within certain time periods may be entitled to a partial refund of tuition and fees.
 These refunds are calculated according to the category and time schedule listed in each school’s Academic Calendar.
 Application fees, late registration charges, ID card fees, matriculation fee, delinquent payment fees, and installment handling fees are non-refundable.
 Any financial obligation to the UNTHSC must be resolved before any refunds will be made.

 Refunds are made for any course dropped on or before the census date of each term (see each school’s academic calendar for dates).
 The term’s first class day is always the first official day of classes rather than the first day of an individual class.
 To calculate the refund for a class dropped, take the fee paid for the original hours and subtract the fee shown in the Tuition and Fee Register for the new number of hours.
 The difference between the two is the amount of the refund.
 Note: If all classes for the semester are dropped, see “Withdrawal Refund” in this catalog.

 If a student leaves the UNTHSC through withdrawal, dismissal or leave of absence, the following procedure should be followed:

 - Inform the Office of the Registrar which will direct the student to the appropriate form(s).

 - Complete required forms according to established deadlines (when applicable).

-- Students receiving financial aid are required to complete an online exit counseling at https://studentloans.gov to obtain a clearance signature from the Financial Aid Office.
-A student who leaves the Health Science Center without completing the appropriate exit process or leave of absence will be dismissed.
+- Students receiving financial aid (Federal Direct Stafford Unsubsidized Loan or Federal Direct Grad PLUS Loan) are required to complete an online exit counseling at https://studentloans.gov to obtain a clearance signature from the Financial Aid Office.
+A student receiving an institutional loan will need to contact the Student Financial Office to determine if exit counseling is needed.